What is it?

 The WE Write for Success Program is an initiative designed to improve student skill in evidence-based writing.
 Starting with the fall of 2014, all freshman students are required to complete at least six writing enriched (WE) courses — a total of 17 credit hours — in order to graduate.
 WE courses are identified with a “W” in the course prefix.

 Why did Lynchburg launch this initiative?

 - It supports the mission of University of Lynchburg to develop students with strong character and balanced perspectives and to prepare them for engagement in a global society.

 - It enables students to write effectively for different audiences by requiring that they take at least one WE course in their major field of study.

-- It leads to better employment opportunities for LC students.
+- It leads to better employment opportunities for Lynchburg students.
 An April 2013 report sponsored by the American Association of Colleges and Universities (AACU) found that 93% of the employers surveyed agreed that a candidate’s demonstrated capacity to think critically, communicate clearly, and solve complex problems is more important than their major.

 What are WE courses like?

 - WE courses emphasize the development of students’ writing skills by using writing as a mode of learning and to address academic and professional audiences and purposes.

 - WE faculty incorporate writing assignments into the course, provide timely feedback that encourages revision, and allow students the opportunity to revise papers based on that feedback.